Call us on – 0800 0443 730

 • If you have been given a blood sample we can have this tested using one of our approved independent labs.
 Cases have been dismissed because the blood alcohol level was below the legal limit.

-• The police fail to arrange a translator where you have limited English for example you have difficulty with technical jargon or procedural terms.
+• The courts have ruled the police must arrange a translator where the suspect has limited English for example difficulty with long or technical words.

 R v SP – Basingstoke MC